livneam-DS/RS-MOOC/Content-Base/README.md

-# In this folder you are able the find three jupyter notebooks.
+# In this folder you are able the find the following Jupyter notebooks:

 1) **Naive Content-Base approach** - Generate recommendation to a user higher than a given threshold.